Arthur Romano (rugby league)

-Arthur Romano (born 17 August 1997) is a French professional rugby league footballer who plays as a er or for the Hull FC in the Super League and France at international level.
+Arthur Romano (born 17 August 1997) is a French professional rugby league footballer who plays as a er or for Catalans Dragons in the Super League and at international level.

 He has previously played for Saint-Esteve in the Elite One Championship.
 Romano has spent time on loan from Catalans at Toulouse Olympique in the Championship.

 Background

 Romano was born in Carpentras, Provence-Alpes-Côte d'Azur, France.

 Career

 Catalans Dragons

 In 2017 he made his Catalans debut in the Challenge Cup against Hull FC.
 He made his Super League appearance on May 29, 2017, also against Hull FC.

 Hull FC

 On 29 September 2025 he signed for Hull FC in the Super League on a 2-year deal.